When Do I Need a Party Wall Agreement?

 Frequently Asked Questions

 If your works fall under Sections 1, 2, or 6 of the Party Wall etc. Act 1996, serving notice is a legal requirement.
 Failing to do so can result in injunctions, delays, and potential costs.
+If you are unsure, visit our Party Wall Notice service page.

-Yes, but notices must be drafted correctly and reference the correct section(s) of the Act.
+Yes, but notices must be drafted correctly and reference the correct section or sections of the Act.
 Many owners appoint a surveyor to ensure validity and avoid delays caused by defective notices.

 The Schedule of Condition provides an objective record before works begin.
 Any damage caused by the works must be made good at the building owner’s expense or compensated as set out in the Award.